CloudBees action: Check out a Git repository

 Use this action to check out a Git repository under $CLOUDBEES_WORKSPACE, to allow your workflow to access the repository.

-Your authentication for the checked-out repository is persisted in the local Git config file by default, so your scripts can run authenticated Git commands in any container image that has Git executables.
+Your authentication for the checked-out repository is persisted in the local Git config file by default, so your scripts can run authenticated Git commands in any container image that has the git executable.

 All CloudBees action repositories are listed at CloudBees, Inc. on GitHub.